 - NEA members, particularly special education teachers, are building more awareness and providing the necessary training to recognize the signs.

-Not all disabilities are visible from the outside.
-These physical, mental, or neurological conditions—known as invisible disabilities—can limit or challenge a person’s movements, senses, or activities, and can impact that person’s ability to learn or work.
+Not all disabilities are apparent from the outside.
+These physical, mental, or neurological conditions—known as invisible, or non-apparent, disabilities—can limit or challenge a person’s movements, senses, or activities, and can impact that person’s ability to learn or work.
 These conditions affect students and educators more than you may think.

 What You Need to Know

-Common invisible disabilities include cognitive dysfunction, chronic fatigue, and sensory-processing disorders.
+Common non-apparent disabilities include cognitive dysfunction, chronic fatigue, and sensory-processing disorders.
 They also include autoimmune disorders, depression, diabetes, vision impairments, and trauma, among other conditions.

 For Traci Arway, a special education coordinator for Columbus City Schools, in Ohio, advocating for these students and educators to receive proper accommodations became more than just her day job.

-Three of her children have invisible disabilities.
+Three of her children have non-apparent disabilities.
 “I deal with this every day,” she says.
-That’s how she became a vocal advocate for her own students with invisible disabilities.
+That’s how she became a vocal advocate for her own students with non-apparent disabilities.

 One way to detect these conditions in students is to pay attention to how they respond—or don’t respond—to the lesson.